leandroschabarum/teleAlerts/README.md

 configfile.close()
 ```

-If you want to use it to monitor a program in Linux, you should be able to redirect the output of the program (or another shell script that executes that program) to the input of teleAlerts.py.
+If you want to use it to check output of a program in Linux, you should be able to redirect the output of the program (or another shell script that executes that program) to the input of teleAlerts.py.
 As an example:

 ```python
 # function declarations are here (at least one would imagine they are) #